Nimiq 4 [Astrium]

 EADS Astrium, as prime contractor for Nimiq 4, will design and build the satellite and supply both the payload and the platform.
 EADS Astrium's facilities in the UK Germany, Spain and France and will contribute to the design and manufacture of the spacecraft.
 Canadian industry will supply a significant part of the spacecraft equipment and technologies.

 Nimiq 4 is based on the Eurostar-3000S version of the highly successful Eurostar communications satellite.
-It will have a launch mass of 4.8 tonnes, a solar array span of 39 meters once deployed in orbit, and spacecraft power of 12 kW at end of life.
+It will have a launch mass of 4.8 tons, a solar array span of 39 meters once deployed in orbit, and spacecraft power of 12 kW at end of life.
 The double-floor E3000 model is equipped with an all-chemical propulsion system and Lithium-Ion batteries.
 The satellite, operating in geostationary orbit, will provide commercial services for a minimum of 15 years.

 |Type / Application:||Communication|